growthbeing/clean-and-dumb-code/README.md

 - Keep in mind the principle of KISS (Keep It Simple and Stupid)

-Remember that writing clean and dumb code quickly is a balancing act between simplicity and functionality.
+Remember that **```writing clean and dumb code quickly is a balancing act between simplicity and functionality```**.

 By following these tips, you should be able to write code that is easy to understand, maintain, and modify, without sacrificing performance or scalability.